 Twenty-five (25) rats were divided into 5 groups of 5 rats each.
 Group 1, which had previously received 1:10 diluted DMSO intraperitoneally, consisted of non-anemic rats, whereas groups 2, 3, 4 and 5 consisted of anemic rats.
 These different groups of animals were treated daily for 21 days (D2 to D22) as follows:

-- Groups 1 (normal control) and 2 (anemic control) were given distilled water daily for 21 days (D2 to D22).
+- Groups 1 (normal control) and 2 (anemic control) received distilled water daily

-- Group 3 (reference control) was treated orally with the standard anti-anemic product (Ranferon®) at 50 mg/kg bw for 21 days (D2 to D22).
+- Group 3 (reference control) was treated orally with the standard anti-anemic product (Ranferon®) at 50 mg/kg bw

-- Groups 4 and 5 were treated orally with the aqueous root bark extract of Morinda lucida at doses of 100 and 200 mg/kg bw respectively for 21 days (D2 to D22).
+- Groups 4 and 5 were treated orally with the aqueous root bark extract of Morinda lucida at doses of 100 and 200 mg/kg bw respectively

 During the experiment, blood samples were collected by eye puncture after the rats were anaesthetized.
 Blood was taken before induction of anemia (D0) and then at D2, D8, D15 and D22 and collected separately in EDTA tubes for determination of hematological parameters.